tkossak/my_first_goat/README.rst

     Usage: my_first_goat [OPTIONS]

     Discord bot helping to manage gaming discord server (members and loot messages)

     Options:
+      --version              Show the version and exit.
+      --info                 Display info about configuration/database file
-      -l, --loot  Process loot messages and send summary -g, --get   Get snapshot of members from discord server and save in the database -s, --send  Send comparison between two last member snapshots -t, --test  Send test message to debug_user.
-May be used alone or with -s/-l to send messages only to debug_user
+      -l, --loot             Process loot messages and send summary -g, --get              Get snapshot of members from discord server and save in the database
+      -s, --send             Send comparison between two last member snapshots -t, --test             Send test message to debug_user.
+May be used alone or with -s/-l to send messages only to debug_user --search-server TEXT   search for servers containing given phrase --search-channel TEXT  search for channel IDs containing given phrase --search-user TEXT     display /IDs containing given phrase -v, --verbose          Be verbose
       --help                 Show this message and exit.

 Test bot token
 --------------